 When it comes to mixing the tracks, I just open songs of mine with good mixes, strip the old arrangements and build new ones.
 This is how I do it, this how I get things done, this is what works for me.

-Lastly, I have tons of inspiration around me: TV/Movies, Video Games, Vinyl Records, Ambient noises, random sounds….Inspiration is everywhere!
+Lastly, I have tons of inspiration around me: TV/Movies, Video Games, Vinyl Records, Ambient noises, random sounds…Inspiration is everywhere!

 Early Music Licensing Success?

-I can’t really call it success yet because the money hasn’t hit the bank account, but they’re great opportunities that I’m taking advantage of.
+I can’t really call it ‘success’ yet because the money hasn’t hit the bank account, but they’re great opportunities that I’m taking advantage of.

-I basically just followed the course and began submitting my 1 sheet (also know as a resume) along with a short demo to contacts listed in Aaron’s 2013 Licensing Directory.
+I basically just followed the course and began submitting my 1 sheet (also known as a resume) along with a short demo to contacts listed in Aaron’s 2013 Licensing Directory.
 I was contacted by 2 different supervisors asking if I’d be willing to contribute some of my music to a small film project.

 Long story short, I jumped on these 2 opportunities!
-We’ve already gone through most of the paper work, I’m just waiting on confirmation of deadlines and pay compensation before I get started.
+We’ve already gone through most of the paperwork, I’m just waiting on confirmation of deadlines and pay compensation before I get started.

 It’s always good to work with music supervisors because they are generally connected with the project at hand and they don’t get paid unless the tracks they represent get placed.
-So what this means they’re pushing, speaking and negotiating on my behalf.
+So what this means they’re pushing, speaking, and negotiating on my behalf.

-So again things are looking great, I’m still plugging away getting a lot done and meeting a lot of new contacts in this industry.
+So again things are looking great, I’m still plugging away getting a lot done, and meeting a lot of new contacts in this industry.